There is a lot to think about when deciding upon your A-level subjects.

 Maths A-level is split into Pure Mathematics and Applied Mathematics.
 Pure Mathematics deals with algebraic and geometrical reasoning building on the platform that you will have built over your years studying Maths previously.
 Applied Mathematics itself is split into two sections Mechanics and Statistics.

 Enjoyment of Maths is essential to continue it past GCSE onto A-level.
 Any grade below a 6 or 7 at GCSE it would be advisable not to choose Maths as an A-level subject.
 Even those with a 7 should speak to their teacher to make a joint decision whether it is possible to achieve a good grade.
-If you are considering Further Mathematics as well, a real enthusiasm and aptitude for mathematics is essential, and a grade 9 (A*) at GCSE would be advisable.
+If you are considering Further Mathematics as well, a real enthusiasm and aptitude for mathematics are essential, and a grade 9 (A*) at GCSE would be advisable.
 You will be tackling university-level mathematics that only the most committed may understand!

 For English, you can choose between ‘English Literature’ or ‘English Literature and Language’.
 The former focuses on analysing novels, poetry and plays.
 The latter covers these too but also includes the chance to excel at creative writing and have a look at examples of non-fiction texts, written and spoken.